Before the Youth Court

 Alternative Action means the young person, their family and the Police decide on a plan to deal with the offending.

-An Alternative Action plan can include things like:
+An Alternative Action plan might include:

-- paying for damage
+- paying for damage;

-- doing community work
+- doing community work;

-- writing an apology letter
+- writing an apology letter;

-- attending school every day
+- attending counselling.